Ranking the 42 Best Cities in Canada to Raise a Family

 Mat leave: An extra couple of weeks can make a difference to a new mom.

-Daycare: Finding a spot can be a pain, but some parents have it easier.
+Daycare: Finding a daycare spot can be a pain, but some parents have it easier.

 Cost of food: Getting healthy food into the mouths of babes is a parent priority.

-Mom groups: The more clubs for moms, the more welcoming the area for kids.
+Mom groups: The more clubs and support groups for moms, the more welcoming the area for kids.

 Intimate-partner violence: High rates of domestic abuse have far-reaching societal consequences.